thejsway/thejsway/manuscript/chapter04.md

 ## Coding time!

-Yry to code each exercise twice, once with a `while` loop and the other with a `for`, to see for yourself which one is the most appropriate.
+Try to code each exercise twice, once with a `while` loop and the other with a `for`, to see for yourself which one is the most appropriate.

 ### Carousel